 1920 (June 6th) – Spotted walking along a road in Penrith.
 Shot dead by a small posse of Police and local civilians.

 1927 (January) – Body of Harry Fallows, the man who drove with Toplis to Swansea after the death of taxi driver Spicer, is found dead in cave in Derbyshire, in an apparent double suicide with his girlfriend, Miss Marjorie Coe Stewart.
 They had drunk Lysol, a common suicide method at that time.
 The girl, who was just 17 at the time, worked as a fabric designer at the Mayne Fabric Company in Salford, Manchester.
 It came less than one year after the General Strike – the most significant British labour dispute of the 20th Century, which also broke out in Salford.
 If Robert ‘Bob’ Stewart is anything to go by, the Stewart Family had quite a reputation in Radical British Politics in Scotland the North of England.
 Salford Communist, Jack Forshaw was arrested for his part in the strike.
 He died within weeks of being charged.
-Fred Barrister, the 17 boy who had found the couple, was also from Manchester, some 30 miles north of Castleton.
-He was from Hulme – also in the Salford area.
+Fred Bannister, the 17 boy who had found the couple, was also from Manchester, some 30 miles north of Castleton.
+He was from Upper Duke Street in Hulme.
 No relationship to the deceased was established although he claims to have seen the couple alive at the cave the previous week.
-They must have lived within 5 miles of each other.
+Bannister and the couple must have lived within 5 miles of each other.
 The girl’s father, William Stewart was a Manchester Driller.
-It is possible that William was and his wife were both born in Scotland (Murrayfield and Selkirk respectively).
+It is possible that William was and his wife were both born in Scotland.
 William grew up in Droylsden, Manchester, alongside Communist Politicians like Harry Pollitt,a key friend and ally of Communist spy, Bob Stewart.
 The 1911 Census has a William Stewart (occupation driller) living with his wife Mary at Ash Street, Salford.
 A woman from Gibraltar, Caroline Piercy was also at this address.

 other Toplis links: